bloxbean/yaci-devkit/README.md

 a user-friendly browser-based viewer called **"Yaci Viewer"**.
 Seamlessly integrated into the DevKit, these components empower you to build and submit transactions effortlessly.

+Yaci DevKit also includes [Ogmios](https://ogmios.dev/) and [Kupo](https://cardanosolutions.github.io/kupo/).
+Both Ogmios and Kupo are optional and can be activated by enabling a specific flag.
+Thus, if your client SDK supports either Ogmios or Kupo, you can utilize them to submit transactions to your local cluster.

 Deploying Yaci DevKit is a breeze with the Docker Compose package, making setup and configuration a hassle-free experience.
 Manage the entire process using simple commands such as "**start**," "**stop**," and "**reset**," giving you full control over your development environment.